Software-Engineering-Arena/SWE-Wanted/README.md

 Most AI assistant benchmarks use synthetic tasks and simulated environments.
 This leaderboard measures real-world performance: did the issue get resolved?
 How many were completed?
 Is the assistant improving?

-If an assistant can consistently resolve patch-wanted issues across different projects, that tells you something no benchmark can.
+If an assistant can consistently resolve fix-needed issues across different projects, that tells you something no benchmark can.

 ## What We Track

 Key metrics from the last 180 days:

 **Leaderboard Table**
-- **Resolved Issues**: Long-standing patch-wanted issues that the assistant resolved by submitting merged pull requests
+- **Resolved Issues**: Long-standing fix-needed issues that the assistant resolved by submitting merged pull requests

 **Monthly Trends**
 - Monthly resolved issues over time (bar charts for top 5 assistants)

 **Wanted Issues**
-- Long-standing open issues (30+ days) with patch-wanted labels from major open-source projects
+- Long-standing open issues (30+ days) with fix-needed labels from major open-source projects

 We focus on the last 180 days to highlight current capabilities and active assistants, excluding longer-standing issues to balance comprehensive tracking with impactful, actively-pursued work.